SF-WDI-LABS/how-the-internet-works/readme.md

 <!--
 Creator: Ilias Tsangaris
-Market: SF
+Location: SF
+Changelog:
+  31 March 2017 - fix formatting - Brianna Veenstra
 -->

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-#How the Internet Works
+# How the Internet Works

 ## Why is this important?
 *This workshop is relevant to developers because:*

-Just how a race-car driver should understand how their car runs, it is imperative for web developers to have clear mental models of the Internet functions when building web applications.
-Knowledge of Internet fundamentals will allow for new concepts to be understood in a more complete context.
+Just how a race-car driver should understand how their car runs, web developers should have clear mental models of the Internet when building web applications.
+Knowledge of internet fundamentals will help place new concepts in a more complete context.

 ## What are the objectives?
 *After this workshop, developers will be able to:*

 * Explain at a high level how the Internet transmits data
 * Distinguish between the Internet and the World Wide Web
-* Understand why HTML CSS and JavaScript work together so well
+* Explain how HTML CSS and JavaScript work together
+* Identify the relationship between servers and clients
 * Articulate what an API is

 ## Where should we be now?